DevilDriver: Dealing with Demons (2018–present)

-On 9 April 2018, it was reported that DevilDriver had 48 songs written for a new concept double album, with Fafara stating "this will be the record of our career".
+On April 9, 2018, it was reported that DevilDriver had 48 songs written for a new concept double album, with Fafara stating "this will be the record of our career".
 The band are planning on narrowing down the songs to "20 or 22" and enter the studio in June 2018.
 In January 2019, Fafara posted on Instagram that he had begun tracking vocals for the new albums and that a summer 2019 release should be expected.
 In July 2019, Fafara announced that the first part of the double album should be expected in early 2020 with the second part in 2021.
 He also stated that a second volume of Outlaw Country covers in 2023 before a final studio album in 2024/2025.
 He went on to say that he would then take a prolonged break from music for 4/5 years.
-In later 2019, DevilDriver canceled a run of shows in support of Static-X and an appearance on the inaugural MegaCruise (a festival on a cruise ship organised by Megadeth), this was due to Fafara's wife being diagnosed, treated and subsequently cured for skin cancer.
-On 21 May 2020, the first part of a double album was announced, Dealing with Demons - Part 1, scheduled for release 9 October 2020.
+In later 2019, DevilDriver canceled a run of shows in support of Static-X and an appearance on the inaugural MegaCruise (a festival on a cruise ship organized by Megadeth), this was due to Fafara's wife being diagnosed, treated and subsequently cured for skin cancer.
+On May 21, 2020, the first part of a double album was announced, Dealing with Demons - Part 1, scheduled for release October 9, 2020.
 The first single, "Keep Away from Me", was released on the same day as the announcement.
-On October 2021, DevilDriver parted ways with guitarist Neal Tiemann.
+In October 2021, DevilDriver parted ways with guitarist Neal Tiemann.

 On July 16, 2022, it was announced bassist Diego Ibarra had departed the band.
 Three days later, the band announced the return of bassist Jon Miller, and the arrival of guitarist Alex Lee (formerly of Holy Grail).

 On March 7, 2023, the band announced that Dealing with Demons Vol. II would be released on May 12.

+On September 3, 2024, Mike Spreitzer announced that he left the band after 20 years.

 Musical style and influences

-DevilDriver's music has been widely described an amalgamation of groove metal and melodic death metal.
+DevilDriver's music has been widely described as groove metal and melodic death metal.
 All of the members have stated they are influenced by several types of music.
 Miller's songwriting influences include Acid Bath, Morbid Angel, Mercyful Fate and Blind Guardian; Miller states that other bands that influenced his songwriting are the same bands that he has now had the opportunity to tour with Slayer, In Flames, Opeth, Fear Factory and Metallica.
 Fafara's influences include Johnny Cash, and Motörhead, stating he likes people with "low voices".
 Members of DevilDriver can be seen on Machine Head's Elegies DVD citing Machine Head as an influence.

 Boecklin's main inspiration into becoming a percussionist came from his enjoyment of Metallica, Primus and Ministry.